 If you notice these less serious side effects, talk with your doctor:

-- Numbness, tingling, or burning of treated areas in the hours or days after surgery.
+- Numbness, tingling, or burning of treated areas hours or days after surgery

 If you notice other side effects that you think are caused by this medicine, tell your doctor

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088